MaPeras/zettlr-docs/docs/de/core/editor.md

 Are you writing bilingual?
 No problem!
 Simply load all dictionaries that you potentially write text in to check against all languages at once.
 Just remember that dictionaries can use up a lot of memory, so if you load too many, it may slow down the application.

+If you want to add a .dic-file with multiple entries to your dictionary just search for your user.dic file and add entries with copy/paste in your preferred plain text editor.
+> **file path to your dic file**: On Linux/Ubuntu search for ~/.config/Zettlr ; on Mac OSX search for Library/Applications/Zettlr

 > **Tip**: To disable the spellchecker completely, simply uncheck all dictionaries in the preferences.

 ## Working with footnotes